1MegaMan1/UnmannedVehicleSystems/readme.md

-Objective of this course is to give Introduction to the technologies needed to create an UVS (Unmanned Vehicle System) and to get hands on exposure on integration of these technologies (embodied as a set of sensors, actuators, and computing and mobility platform sub-systems) into a functioning UVS through team work.
+Objective of this course is to give Introduction to the technologies needed to create an UVS (Unmanned Vehicle System) and to get hands on exposure on integration of these technologies (embodied as a set of sensors, actuators, and computing and mobility platform sub-systems) into a functioning UVS through teamwork.
 UVS could be designed to compete in a student competition sponsored by various technical organizations or to support a specific mission or function defined by the instructors.

 Moreover, this course gives hands on exposure to the technologies and engineering meth- ods used to develop and deploy Unmanned Vehicle Systems.
 To learn about cool technology from the perspective of multiple engineering disciplines like Computer Science, Mechanical, Aerospace, and Industrial Engineering Departments.
 Project experiences that would typi- cally fall outside his/her main area of study challenging the student to explore the inherently multi-disciplinary nature of todays complex engineered systems.[1]

 In this project we developed a UGV (unmanned ground Vehicle).
 An UGV is a vehicle that operates while in contact with the ground and without an onboard human presence.
 UGVs can be used for many applications where it may be inconvenient, dangerous, or im- possible to have a human operator present.
-Generally, the vehicle will have a set of sensors to observe the environment, and will either autonomously make decisions about its behavior

-or pass the information to a human operator at a different location who will control the vehicle through teleportation.[2]
+Generally, the vehicle will have a set of sensors to observe the environment, and will either autonomously make decisions about its behavior or pass the information to a human operator at a different location who will control the vehicle through teleportation.[2]

 We may find that UGV systems are used in applications in the fields of civil and military industry.
 It can be used by emergency services such as fire brigades, ambulances, police, etc Providing a great support for a wide variety of tasks, including: assistance to disabled